hellohaptik/HaptikLib-iOS/Integration Guides/Integration.md

 ### II.
 Required Permissions

 HaptikLib requires some permissions and custom properties to function.
-Add the following snippets in your `info.plist` file.
+Add the following snippets in your `info.plist` file -

-1. Allow arbitrary network loads to be requested.
-Add the following snippet in your `Info.plist` file:
+1. Allow arbitrary network loads to be requested

 	```
 	<key>NSAppTransportSecurity</key>